bioinfoDZ/scDAPP/README.md

 ##### Input 1: Prep the input gene expression data samples
 The main input is raw counts, either in the form of .h5 files or Seurat objects.

-If you want to input .h5 files (ie from Cellranger), Datadir should have sub-folders, one per sample.
+If you want to input .h5 files (ie from Cellranger), datadir should have sub-folders, one per sample.
 They should match the "Sample" column in `sample_metadata.csv`.
 Minimally, each sub-folder should contain a file called "filtered_feature_bc_matrix.h5" somewhere in the sub-folder, the pipeline will search for it.

 Or, if you want to input Seurat objects, datadir should be a folder with Seurat objects saved as .RDS files, one per sample.
 The names should match the pseudobulk metadata Sample column, ie "SampleXYZ1.rds", "SampleXYZ2.rds".
 Then you can set `input_seurat_obj` to TRUE.
 Note that this option provides flexibility and can be used to process pre-filtered samples, hashed/demultiplexed samples, published data not in h5 format, etc- as long as you can get it into a Seurat object.
-Also note that assay should be called "RNA" and the layer should be set to "counts".
+Also, note that assay should be called "RNA" and the layer should be set to "counts".

 ##### Input 2: `sample_metadata` - tell the pipeline what your samples are

-`sample_metadata.csv` tells the pipeline what the samples are, which condition (genotype or experimental state) they are.
+`sample_metadata.csv` tells the pipeline what the samples are, and which condition (genotype or experimental state) they are.
 It should be a csv file that looks like this:

 ```
 Sample,Condition,Code